Holiday rentals in Holy Island

 Links View, Holy Island

-All About Holy Island
+All about Holy Island

 The Holy Island of Lindisfarne is a small, tidal island off the Northumberland coast dominated by a 16th-century castle and monastery, both of which are perched at the top of the island’s only hill.
 Fewer than 200 people live year round on the island, which measures less than five kilometres from east to west.
 From the mainland, Holy Island can be reached twice per day during low tide via a 1.3-kilometre causeway.
 And yet the journey across is well worth waiting for: This serene island draws visitors from around the world for its beauty and millennium-old sites.